Richer Convolutional Features for Edge Detection: Introduction

-When evaluating the proposed method on BSDS500 dataset \cite{arbelaez2011contour}, we achieve the best trade-off between effectiveness and efficiency with the ODS F-measure of \textbf{0.811} and the speed of \textbf{8} FPS.
-It even outperforms the result of human perception (ODS F-measure 0.803).
-In addition, the fast version of RCF is also presented, which achieves ODS F-measure of \textbf{0.806} with \textbf{30} FPS.
+When evaluating our method on BSDS500 dataset \cite{arbelaez2011contour} for edge detection, we achieve a good trade-off between effectiveness and efficiency with the ODS F-measure of \textbf{0.811} and the speed of \textbf{8} FPS.
+It even outperforms human perception (ODS F-measure 0.803).
+In addition, a fast version of RCF is also presented, which achieves ODS F-measure of \textbf{0.806} with \textbf{30} FPS.
+When applying our RCF edges to classic image segmentation, we can obtain high-quality perceptual regions as well.